The Best of an Argyll Road Trip – Part 1

 Ok so it’s not awesome, it’s just damn fine but don’t presume to believe that it’s any indicator of inferiority.
 Edging its way down the Cowal Peninsula on the eastern shoreline, remoteness kicks in almost immediately.
 You can read more about these parts, my unique stay at Ardkinglas and my journey south to the fascinating Argyll Mausoleum on this blog.
 As for the better-travelled western shore, the majority of the tourism interest centres on pretty Inveraray and its fairytale castle.
 You can opt to continue south-west following the shoreline as you increasingly leave the coaches behind and approach Kilmartin from the south.

 Hikers flock to the eternally popular Ben Arthur (The Cobbler) that overlooks this other fabulous loch, running parallel to Awe and Fyne, further to the east.
 The walk is a great one for most mid-level hikers and the route is challenging without being treacherous.
 Park up at Arrochar and reserve most of a day.
 If you’ve got the budget, set aside time for a stop for some oysters at the bar at the northern tip of Loch Fyne afterwards and join the aforementioned tourist route on the A83 to Inveraray.
+For further hiking inspiration in the area, look no further than here.

 Leaving the lochs behind it’s time to get to the historical heart of Argyll.
 This is the land of prehistory.
 Known as Dalriada, Irish settlers pitched up here in the 6th Century and were ultimately to merge with the Picts to form the first Scotland as we know it.
 Numerous standing stones and stone circle sites can be traced and will get Outlander fans into a right state.